libbitc/libbitc/doc/build-osx.md

 You should also run `make check` in order to run tests.
-This is a vital step early in the development of `picocoin`.
+This is a vital step early in the development of `libbitc`.

 You can install it if you want with `make install`.
-It will be installed to `/usr/local/picocoin`.
+It will be installed to `/usr/local/libbitc`.

-The `picocoin` binary will be in `./src`.
+The `bitsy` binary will be in `./src`.

 Running
 -------

 To ensure that at least the basics compiled correctly, execute a command:

-    src/picocoin list-settings
+    src/bitsy list-settings

 You should see output formatted in JSON,

     {
-      "wallet": "picocoin.wallet",
+      "wallet": "bitsy.wallet",
       "chain": "bitcoin",
       "net.connect.timeout": "11",
-      "peers": "picocoin.peers",
+      "peers": "bitsy.peers",
-      "blkdb": "picocoin.blkdb"
+      "blkdb": "bitsy.blkdb"
     }

-If that works, `picocoin` is ready for use.
+If that works, `bitsy` is ready for use.